+2 - 111-11-11-11-11-11-11-11-11-11-11-11-

-Module credits 12.00 Prerequisites MBY 161 Contact time 2 lectures per week, 1 practical per week Language of tuition Afrikaans and English are used in one class Department Department of Plant and Soil Sciences Period of presentation Semester 2
+Module credits 12.00

+Prerequisites MBY 161

+Contact time 1 practical per week, 2 lectures per week

+Language of tuition Module is presented in English

+Department Department of Plant and Soil Sciences

+Period of presentation Semester 2

 Fundamental principles of plant pathology.
 The concept of disease in plants.
 Causes of plant diseases.
 Stages in development of plant diseases.
-Disease cycles.
-Diagnosis of plant diseases.
+Disease cycles and selected examples relevant to Africa.
+Diagnosis of plant diseases and the sustainable development goals that articulate with plant pathology.